huggingface/transformers/examples/research_projects/xls_r/README.md

 git clone https://huggingface.co/hf-test/xls-r-ab-test
 ```

-3. Add you training script and run command to the repository
+3. Add your training script and `run`-command to the repository

 We encourage participants to add all relevant files for training directly to the
 directory so that everything is fully reproducible.